naitii/File_Transfer_System/README.md

 2. In the Sender Application, enter the IP address of the receiver's machine.

 3. Select the file to send.
-NOTE: Make sure that file you are sending doesn't contains any illegal characters such as spaces.
+NOTE: Make sure that file name you are sending doesn't contain any illegal characters such as spaces.

 4. Click the "Transfer" button to initiate the file transfer.